dpedu/pyircbot/docs/api/modules/stockplay.rst

 .. cmdoption:: tcachesecs

-    When performing a trade, how old of a cached stock value is permitted before fetching from API.
+    When performing a trade, how old of a cached symbol price is permitted before fetching from API.

     Recommended ~30 minutes (1800)

 .. cmdoption:: rcachesecs

-    When calculating a portfolio report, how old of a cached stock value is permitted before fetching from API.
+    When calculating a portfolio report, how old of a cached symbol price is permitted before fetching from API.

     Recommended ~4 hours (14400)